cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 > <h4 id="why-css-selectors-for-querying-dom-events">Why CSS selectors for querying DOM events?</h4>
 >
-> Some programmers get concerned about `DOM.get(selector, eventType)` being a bad practice because it resembles spaghetti code in jQuery-based programs.
+> Some programmers get concerned about `DOM.select(selector).events(eventType)` being a bad practice because it resembles spaghetti code in jQuery-based programs.
 They would rather prefer the virtual DOM elements to specify handler callbacks for events, such as `onClick={this.handleClick()}`.
 >
 > The choice for selector-based event querying in Cycle *DOM* is an informed and rational decision.
 This strategy enables MVI to be reactive and is inspired by the [open-closed principle](https://en.wikipedia.org/wiki/Open/closed_principle).
 >